-If you want to ask the Commission for assistance with an issue you think might be of interest to us, then how you do this depends on who you are:
+If you want to ask us for assistance with an issue, then how you do this depends on who you are.

 Equality Advisory and Support Service